-Kids will love this fishing for ice cubes science project that can be done no matter the temperature outside.
+Kids will love this fishing for ice cubes experiment that can be done no matter the temperature outside.
 Winter science doesn’t have to involve freezing cold temperatures or mountains of fluffy snow outside.
-Our easy ice fishing winter science activity is perfect for home and classroom.
-Simple science activities, experiments, and STEM projects are easy to set up all year long and seasonal science ideas are always a hit with kiddos.
+Our easy ice cube fishing activity is perfect for at home or in the classroom.

 The best part of this icy winter science experiment is that you don’t need ice fishing gear or a frozen lake to enjoy it!
 That means everyone can try it.
 Plus you have everything you need in the kitchen to get started.